 As always, I want to inspire you to make the parts of your home cockpit by yourself.
-Because it is simple.
+Because it is simple, quick and free.

-You can be surprised, but making such a "fancy" module as G1000 is one of the most simple things that you could make for your cockpit free!
+You can be surprised, but making such a "complex" module as G1000 is one of the most simple things that you could make for your cockpit!

 Currently you can find a dozen of G1000 makers on the sim market that sell their products for price ranging from $600 to $10000.
 Some of these expensive systems are positioned as "professional, certified" devices for flight schools, that may even have their own software, but most are proclaimed as suitable for "home cockpit builders"!

 Some of them are molded from ABS plastic and can be indistinguishable from real Garmin, with all right corners radius, colors, texture, backlight, every millimeter is a piece of art (you can hang it on the wall and admire it, blowing off the dust, or you can use it as spare parts for your real G1000 mask in the plane when it is broken).